puppetlabs/puppet-docs/source/puppet/3/reference/ssl_attributes_extensions.markdown

 ### Configurable Behavior

 If you are using [policy-based autosigning][autosign_policy], your policy executable receives the complete CSR in PEM format.
-The executable can extract and inspect the extension requests, and can use them when deciding whether to sign the certificate.
+The executable can extract and inspect the extension requests, and it can use them when deciding whether to sign the certificate.

 As of Puppet 3.4, there is not yet any practical difference between extension requests and custom attributes.
 We expect the differences to expand later (see next subheader).